What’s not to like?

 Looks like this show might involve lots of picture taking.
 Sorry, not sorry!

-OK, time to push on to Ben Pon…
+Push on to Ben Pon…

 Having caught up with Caroline and Adam at the BBQ, we decided that after some picture-taking and once we had had our fill, it was time to push on to the main show at Amersfoort.
 Adam offered to lead, so I had a vintage semaphore 1955 Palm Green/Sand Green sat nav for the remaining part of the journey! 🙂